T3Marius/StoreCore/README.md

 - [Medic] | Made by @GSM-RO | Standard Medic Module.

+- [TopCredits] | See Top Credits with !topcredits.
+Editable in config.

+- [PlayerColor] | Allows players to buy different colors red/rainbow/etc.

 - All modules will have a default config automaticly created when added, so no worry about how to use them!.

 # Menu Requirements